jmuzsik/blog/content/posts/2017-11-20---A-Concurrent-Adventure-Introducing-Golang.md

 description: 'A fun introduction to Go for Javascript Developers or people of a similar vein, as in predominantly dynamically typed language experience.
 There are many links within, as they were links that were integral in my understanding the language.'
 ---

-A fun introduction to Go for Javascript Developers or people of a similar vein, as in predominantly dynamically typed language experience.
+<span style="initial-letter: 2">A</span> fun introduction to Go for Javascript Developers or people of a similar vein, as in predominantly dynamically typed language experience.
 There are many links within, as they were links that were integral in my understanding the language.

 ![this is a silly gopher](https://cdn-images-1.medium.com/max/1600/1*Uc-Ey0te8v80aV15zR_Jhg.png)